-Laura Miller Director
+Laura Miller

-Ms. Miller, age 55, has served as a director since January 2019.
-Ms. Miller also serves as a non-executive director of EVO Payments, a global merchant acquirer and payment processor serving more than 550,000 merchants and processing more than 3.5 billion transactions annually.
+Ms. Miller, age 56, has served as a director since January 2019.
+Ms. Miller has served as the Chief Information Officer of Macy's, Inc., a premier omnichannel fashion retailer since March 2021.
+Ms. Miller also serves as a non-executive director of EVO Payments, Inc., a global merchant acquirer and payment processor serving more than 550,000 merchants and processing more than 3.5 billion transactions annually.
 Ms. Miller has over 25 years of technology leadership as well as extensive multi-industry experience in both the public and private sector.
-Ms Miller was with InterContinental Hotels Group PLC (IHG®) from 2013 to January 2020 where she most recently held the role of Global Chief Information Officer (CIO).
+Ms. Miller was with InterContinental Hotels Group PLC (IHG®), a multinational hospitality company, from 2013 to January 2020 where she most recently held the role of Global Chief Information Officer (CIO).
 As CIO, she had responsibility for the strategy, delivery, operations and security of all technology for more than 5,900 hotels and corporate offices around the globe.
-Ms. Miller has also served in various leadership roles, including SVP at First Data Corporation (FDC), a highly regulated global payments processer, TD Ameritrade, The U.S. Patent and Trademark Office, The Housing Opportunities Commission of Montgomery County, Maryland, and British Aerospace, PLC.
+Ms. Miller has also served in various leadership roles, including Senior Vice President at First Data Corporation (FDC), a highly regulated global payments processer, TD Ameritrade, The U.S. Patent and Trademark Office, The Housing Opportunities Commission of Montgomery County, Maryland, and British Aerospace, PLC.

 Ms. Miller's experience as an executive with international, public and private corporate experience as well as her extensive knowledge of technology and specifically cybersecurity, provides our Board of Directors with a unique perspective on important issues impacting the Company.
-Her leadership experience and technical expertise makes her highly qualified to serve on our Board of Directors.
+Her leadership experience and technical expertise makes her highly qualified to serve as a member of our Nominating and Corporate Governance Committee and our Audit Committee.

-Bryan Sansbury Director
+Bryan Sansbury

-Mr. Sansbury, age 47, has served as our Lead Independent Director since June 2013.
-Mr. Sansbury is the Chief Executive Officer and a founding partner of AEGIS Energy Risk, LLC.
+Mr. Sansbury, age 48, has served as our Lead Independent Director since June 2013.
+Mr. Sansbury is the Chief Executive Officer, Chairman of the Board of Directors and a founding partner of AEGIS Hedging Solutions, LLC, formerly known as AEGIS Energy Risk, LLC.
 Prior to September 2017, Mr. Sansbury served as President of Health and Wealth Solutions at Alight Solutions, the former outsourcing business of Aon Hewitt.
 For over 20 years, Mr. Sansbury held various positions with Aon Hewitt and its affiliates including positions as Chief Operating Officer and Chief Information Officer, President of Emerging Solutions, leader of the Canadian Outsourcing business, and leader of the Pension Outsourcing business in the Southeast region.
 Mr. Sansbury is a former member of The Woodlands (Texas) Area Economic Development Partnership Board and is a Fellow of the CEO Perspectives program at the Kellogg School of Management at Northwestern University.
 Mr. Sansbury is the chair of our Compensation Committee and is a member of our Nominating and Corporate Governance Committee.